 - Goosebumps (sometimes)

-Treatment for the Chills
+Best Treatments for the Chills

-If you have several symptoms, your best bet is to treat the overall illness.
+If you have several symptoms, your best bet is to treat the underlying illness.
 Don’t just try and fix individual symptoms.
 Get to the bottom of what’s wrong and go from there.
 Chills can go along with any number and combination of other symptoms and therefore can be caused by all sorts of illnesses.
 Common causes are strep throat, flu, colds, mononucleosis, urinary tract infections, pneumonia, and on and on.
 Some of these causes definitely should bring you to a doctor and you might also have to go if you’re having trouble figuring out what’s making you sick.

 Some cases should seek medical attention.
 If you’re looking after sick kids, bring them in if the fever isn’t dropping within a few hours after taking medicine.
 If an infant has a low-grade fever for more than a day, or has a dangerously high temperature—above 101 degrees Fahrenheit for babies under three months and 103 for older kids—get them to a doctor quickly.
 For adults: See a doctor if your fever is above 102 and hasn’t improved in three days, or you are experiencing abdominal pain, severe cough and/or difficulty breathing, confusion, neck stiffness, or lethargy.
+If you need an updated thermometer, Amazon sells quite a few nifty ones, like this Dual Mode version.

 The first step of home care is rest and plenty of fluids.This is pretty standard advice for just about any mild sickness.
 If you are just having chills, possibly with other light symptoms, they should go away in time.
 Resting will help give your body the energy it needs to fight off whatever kind of infection is trying to take over.
 It’s always a good thing to stay hydrated.
 Fluids are a necessity when you’re sick because they flush out all the unwanted, illness-causing crap in your system.
+If you’re running low on elctrolytes and fluids, Pedialyte is a good way to replenish them, sold at Amazon.

 When you have chills and a fever, medicine and a lukewarm cloth can cool you down.
 This works for a low-grade fever, anyway.
 Over-the-counter medication like acetaminophen will help lower a fever and reduce pain if you have a headache or body aches.
 Remember not to give aspirin to kids—only non-aspirin products.
 Patting skin with a lukewarm (not cold!) washcloth will also lower your temperature by water evaporation.
 Cold water will only throw your body temp more out of whack.
 By lowering your fever, you are regulating your body temperature, which will combat the chills too.